Digital Imaging Technology: the latest in eye care advancements

-- A permanent record for your file, which allows us to view your images each year to look for changes
+- A permanent record for your file, which allows us to view your digital personalized library each year to look for changes

 The Optomap® Retinal Exam is fast, easy, and comfortable for all ages.
 To have the exam, you simply look into the device one eye at a time and you will see a comfortable flash of light to let you know the image of your retina has been taken.
 The Optomap® image is shown immediately on a computer screen so we can review it with you.

 An Optical Coherence Tomography scan (commonly referred to as an OCT scan) is the latest advancement in imaging technology.
 Similar to an ultrasound, this diagnostic technique employs light rather than sound waves to achieve higher resolution pictures of the structural layers of the back of the eye.

 We are proud to have the latest and most advanced in OCT technology - the Zeiss Cirrus HD OCT 5000.

 A scanning laser used to analyze the layers of the retina and optic nerve for any signs of eye disease, similar to a CT scan of the eye.
 It works using the light without radiation and is essential for early diagnosis of glaucoma, macular degeneration, and diabetic retinal disease.

 With an OCT scan, doctors are provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment, and diabetic retinopathy.